-• Make sure someone will be available to take you home as soon as the second day after your surgery.
+Make sure someone will be available to take you home as soon as the second day after your surgery (1 to 10 days).
 Once you have met the criteria for a safe discharge, you will be asked to return home.
-You must leave your room 2 h after the announcement of your discharge.
+You must leave your room 2 H after the announcement of your discharge.